Open source vs. proprietary software in banking

 - in the long run, licensed products are costly because of periodic payments and paid updates;

-- dependence on a vendor in proprietary software customisation;
+- dependence on a vendor in proprietary software customization;

 - lack of flexibility and speed in necessary update development.